hmazter/advent-of-code-solutions/README.md

-# Advent of code solutions
+# Advent of code solutions 2015-2017
 My solutions to advent of code, http://adventofcode.com

-If you haven't tried it, do it now: http://adventofcode.com
+All solutions are done in PHP of not otherwise noted.